Robehind/V-Project/README.md

 python vnenv/preprocess/thor_data_ops/resnet_feature.py
 ```

 Take the demo using A2C algorithm and a LSTM model to navigate to Microwave/Sink in FloorPlan25.
-Open the `demo_args/thor_a2c_demo.py` for more details about it.
+Open the `demo_args/thor_a2c_demo.py` for more details.
 What are those arguments mean can be found in `utils/default_args.py`.

-Once we have a config script, we can use the entry scripts to load these configurations and carry out an train/validate/test process.
+Once we have a config script, we can use the entry scripts to load these configurations and carry out a train/validate/test process.

 - **Training**: